Tutorial

 - Read sequentially for a complete learning path

-- Type out all examples - Rust's compiler is your teacher
+- Type out the examples.
+The compiler is your teacher

-- Experiment - change the code and see what breaks
+- Experiment: change the code and see what the compiler says

 - Build small projects after each section